Rohit-Lakheda/Rohit-Lakheda/README.md

 # Hi there 👋 I'm Rohit Lakheda!

 I'm a passionate .NET Developer with a strong interest in mathematics and solving logical problems.
 I’ve recently completed my BCA and doing my MCA.
 I’m currently employed as .Net developer.
 I love experimenting with new technologies, especially in the world of ASP.NET and web development.
-Currently, I'm working on an Exhibiton Registration systems and much more. 🚀
+Currently, I'm working on Exhibiton Registration systems and much more. 🚀

 ## 🔧 Skills & Technologies